Backlang-Org/backlang-org.github.io/docs/the-backsics.md

 ```

 But look!
 What if we want an `if` clause after the first `case` so that it only gets executed when the first `case` failed and couldn't break.
 Yeah, _normally_ we would end the `switch`, then make the `if` statement and then put the `default` code in the `else` branch.
 But doesn't that sound complicated?
 Yes, cause it is!
-In Back, you can just put `if` statements into a `switch` statement and also break in them like so:
+In Back, you can just put `if` statements into a `switch` statement and also break in them like so

 ```back
 switch element {